 When you have more debt than you can manage, working with a debt settlement company to erase your debt may seem like a smart idea.
 After all, there are lots of advertisements that suggest a debt settlement plan can help you eliminate debt for a small fraction of what you owe.

-While hiring a debt settlement company may be effective for some consumers, there are significant risks and drawbacks that you should know about before you sign any kind of contract.
 Having a clear picture of debt settlement pros and cons can help you avoid a decision you may come to regret.

 So, how does debt settlement work to eliminate debt?
 When you sign a contract with a debt settlement company, you’ll stop making payments to your creditors and will send that money instead to an account with the settlement company.
 After a number of months, when you have a large amount of back-owed payments, the debt settlement company will make an offer to your creditors to settle your debt for some portion of what you actually owe them, using the amount you’ve saved in the account to pay off your debts.
 If successful, you’ll pay a sizable fee to the debt settlement company, plus taxes on any debt that has been forgiven.